affanmohd65/affanmohd65/README.md

-Data Engineer who loves building reliable and scalable data systems.
-I work with PySpark, Azure, and big data pipelines, and I'm always exploring how AI can be applied to real-world problems.
+Data Engineer who loves to work with PySpark, Azure, and big data pipelines, and I'm always exploring how AI can be applied to real-world problems.
 ---
 ### 🚀 What I Do